 Weighing in at 4,000 tons and big enough to hold the Nara Daibutsu in the palm of its hand, the Ushiku Daibutsu in Ibaraki is a surprisingly little-known gargantuan wonder just outside Tokyo.
 With stunning views from the internal observation deck, a calligraphy room and a display of over 3,000 golden Buddhas, this is a statue like no other.
 If you thought you had reached the end of your Buddha-based tether, this one is worth making an exception for.

-South East of Tsukuba City in Ibaraki, the former Guinness World Record–holding statue (currently second largest Buddha in the world) is a little off the beaten path, but by no means difficult to reach, and definitely worth the extra effort.
+South East of Tsukuba City in Ibaraki, the former Guinness World Record–holding statue (still amongst the top five largest statues in the world) is a little off the beaten path, but by no means difficult to reach, and definitely worth the extra effort.
 Built in 1993, it commemorates the birth of Shinran, founder of the Jodo Shinshu sect of Japanese Buddhism—and it does so magnificently.
 I was entirely unaware of the giant statue until a phone was shoved in my face with a picture and a mutter of ‘can we do this?’ came from behind it, as my brother made his only—but to be fair, excellent—suggestion for the trip.
 After some googling we set out in July with sunscreen, optimism and a bus timetable.
 An hour from Tokyo Station, Ushiku is small, but has a conbini so you can stock up on snacks if needed.
 The bus departs from the East exit and is about 20-30 minutes to the statue.
 (Although it is advisable to check with your driver that he does indeed go all the way there, as we ended up having a local tour on the alternate bus route, with looks of horror exchanged as it suddenly turned away from the statue in the distance and towards a tiny village road.
 Learn from our mistakes; always check).
 After our kind bus driver let us sit on the bus and wait for the next statue-bound departure, we finally reached the breath-takingly massive statue.
 Photos, as ever, cannot do it justice, and my attempted descriptions even less so, but believe me; it is stunning.

 You enter the park area through a small gate, purchase your ticket (700-800 yen depending on the season) and walk down a beautiful path towards the statue.
 A bell is available for ringing if you feel the need, otherwise, just enjoy the view and be disappointed by the photos you inevitably try to take.